 Although they may not seem like the most practical style of candle, they tend to serve a more aesthetic purpose.

-Relatively inexpensive and available in a range of colors, these candles are bang on-trend.
+Relatively inexpensive and available in a

 A pattern usually associated with picnics, gingham has become a massive part of the pastel trend.